nettemhandu/Pet-Simulation-Game/README.md

 Inheritance: Subclasses (Dog, Cat, Bird) inherit from an abstract Pet class.

-Polymorphism: Methods like play() and makeSound() behave differently for each pet type
+Polymorphism: Methods like play() and makeSound() behave differently for each pet type.

 Abstraction: Abstract Pet class defines essential pet behaviors that all pets implement